eth-brownie/brownie/docs/api-network.rst

 .. py:class:: brownie.network.contract.ContractTx(*args)

-    Sends a transaction to a potentially state-changing contract method.
+    Broadcasts a transaction to a potentially state-changing contract method.
 Returns a ``TransactionReceipt``.

     You can optionally include a dictionary of `transaction parameters <https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.sendTransaction>`__ as the final argument.
 If you omit this or do not specify a ``'from'`` value, the transaction will be sent from the same address that deployed the contract.